What is preeclampsia?

 Keep a written record of your results, including the dates and times you checked.
 Take this record with you when you visit your doctor or nurse-midwife.

 - Control high blood pressure.
-Lowering high blood pressure does not prevent preeclampsia from getting worse, because high blood pressure is only a symptom of the condition, not a cause.
+Lowering high blood pressure doesn't prevent preeclampsia from getting worse.
+That's because high blood pressure is only a symptom of the condition, not a cause.
 Your doctor may recommend blood pressure medicine if your blood pressure reaches high levels.
-Expectant management is often used to treat mild high blood pressure during pregnancy.

 - Prevent seizures.
 Magnesium sulfate is usually started before delivery and continued for 24 hours after delivery for women with pregnancy-related seizures (eclampsia) and those who have moderate to severe preeclampsia.

 - Speed up fetal lung development.
-When possible, a corticosteroid (betamethasone or dexamethasone) is given to the mother prior to a premature birth (up to 34 weeks of gestation).
-This medicine matures the fetus's lungs over a 24-hour period, which lowers the risk of breathing problems after birth.
+When possible, steroid medicine is given to the mother prior to a premature birth (up to 34 weeks of gestation).
+This medicine matures the baby's lungs over a 24-hour period, which lowers the risk of breathing problems after birth.

-- Hydralazine (an intravenous medicine for quickly lowering severely high blood pressure during pregnancy).
+- Hydralazine.
+This is an intravenous medicine for quickly lowering severely high blood pressure during pregnancy.

-- Labetalol (an intravenous medicine for quickly lowering severely high blood pressure in the hospital, and also an oral medicine for controlling high blood pressure during pregnancy).
+- Labetalol.
+It's an intravenous medicine for quickly lowering severely high blood pressure in the hospital.
+It's also an oral medicine for controlling high blood pressure during pregnancy.

-Lowering blood pressure too much or too fast can reduce blood flow to the placenta, causing problems for the fetus.
-So medicine is reserved for preventing severely high blood pressure levels that may be life-threatening to you or your fetus.
+Lowering blood pressure too much or too fast can reduce blood flow to the placenta, causing problems for the baby.
+So medicine is reserved for preventing severely high blood pressure levels that may be life-threatening to you or your baby.

-- A rapid delivery is medically needed for the mother's or fetus's well-being or survival.
+- A rapid delivery is medically needed for the mother's or baby's well-being or survival.

-- Induction of labor has not been successful, usually within a 24-hour period.
+- Induction of labor has not been successful, usually after 24 hours.